IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 **GitHub Repository (the hard way)**

 1. Clone the `openTEPES <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_ repository.
-2. Launch the command prompt (Windows: Win+R, type "cmd", Enter), or the Anaconda prompt
+2. Launch the Anaconda prompt
 3. Set up the path by ``cd "C:\Users\<username>\...\openTEPES"``.
 (Note that the path is where the repository was cloned.)
 4. Install openTEPES via pip by ``pip install .``